aws-samples/amazon-q-business-samples/identity-management/iam-federation/config-iam-entra-saml.md

         - See [screenshot-s3](#screenshot-s3-microsoft-entra-claims---role) for reference

 > [!NOTE]
-> - This claims configuration uses the `user.mail` Entra user attribute for email addresses.
+> - This claims configuration uses the `user.mail` attribute for user email address.
 Modify the claim to match the appropriate attribute in your Entra setup.

 > [!IMPORTANT]
 > - [ ] Verify all single sign-on settings including Entity ID, Reply URL, and claims configurations (see [screenshot-s4](#screenshot-s4-microsoft-entra-single-sign-on-settings))